King's Cup 2019: Curacao coach Remko Bicentini - India are a good team and have a dangerous striker | Goal.com

 Speaking on the eve of his side’s tournament opener against the Blue Tigers, Curacao head coach Remko Bicentini said, “We are very proud to be here for the King's Cup and to play for the first time in Thailand.”

-The match will see Croatia’s Igor Stimac make his India coaching debut and Bicentini is expecting the Blue Tigers to come out with a changed approach.
+The match will see Croatia’s Igor Stimac make his India national team debut as head coach and Bicentini is expecting the Blue Tigers to come out with a changed approach.

 “India have a new coach now.
 India are a good team and have a dangerous striker,” the Curacao head coach stated.

-“There is good quality and energy with players who have played a long time together.
+“There is good quality and energy with players who have played together for a long time.
 Now that they have a new head coach, they will change the system.”

 Bicentini believes that rubbing shoulders against the likes of India, Vietnam and hosts Thailand in the tournament will be a good exercise for his men.